About One Health for HEAL

 The northern Gedo Region is characterized by change, change in clan composition, increase in population density (variable with the continuous in- and out-flows of IDPs), constraints against nomadism (security), diminution in herd size, shift from camels to sheep and goats and change in urbanization patterns (in and out camps and refugia).

 Change is evident also in the environment surrounding the pastoral communities.
 Throughout the field activities, pastoralists rumoured about a lack of nutritional power in some fodder plants and the depletion of grazing land.
 An environment-related issue is the infestation of algarroba (Prosopis juliflora), a problem shared by other pastoral communities in the region.
-The plant, looking like an acacia, was imported from Brazil for reforestation projects.
+The plant, looking like an acacia, was imported from Brazil for reforestation programs.
 Now it is infesting by encroaching the land, impeding the passage of animals and people and preventing livestock to feed on the grass under it.
 Its pods and leaves do not give nourishment although fed by livestock.
 Its thorns are infective, so much that a camel can die by foot necrosis if pricked.

 In terms of human health, common cold and dengue are the most reported diseases among local communities.
 As already reported across local communities in Ethiopia, religious leaders and sheiks play a key role in the management of illness and they are often the first actors to consult when someone in the family is sick.
-That is why any health project should involve religious leaders in the public health chain.
+That is why any health program should involve religious leaders in the public health chain.

 Regarding animal health, local pastoralists agree on the importance of treating some common diseases at all costs, such as for example Contagious Caprine Pleuropneumonia.
 On the contrary, killing livestock diseases (like anthrax and meningitis) are perceived as “from the old days” and “eradicated”.
 Animal diseases are mainly believed as “imported” by migrants and improper livestock management during transhumance (overcrowding, mixing and poor control).